|

 paradise that they effortlessly travels back and forth between

-getting divine inspiration to, at the end, generously give the
+getting divine inspiration to, at the end, generously give

-ticket!
+a free ticket!

 |